prisha2916/Amazon-Movies-and-TV-Shows-SQL-Project/README.md

 In this data analytics project, I delved into the Amazon Movie and TV Shows dataset to uncover insights and trends within the entertainment industry.
 Through a comprehensive analysis comprising over 50 queries, I conducted extensive data exploration to gain a deeper understanding of the dataset and provide valuable insights into various aspects of the movies and TV shows available on Amazon.

+The two tables that I used were the titles and the credits table.
+The titles table had attributes like the title of the show, imdb ratings, production country, imdb votes, age certification of the show.
+Whereas the credits table included attribute like the names of the actors, their character names in the movies etc. I got a chance to perform a wide range of SQL queries using different SQL techniques like the CTE function, Aggregation using Group By and many more.

 **Key Objectives:**

 Data Exploration: I embarked on a journey of data exploration to uncover patterns, trends, and correlations within the Amazon Movie and TV Shows dataset.